Keyboard shortcuts

 1. Any component mounted directly to the chassis not mentioned already must be secured with a threadlocker.

-1. Components that are needed to be removed and remounted frequently may be secured with a Locking Nut.
+1. Components that are needed to be removed and remounted frequently may be secured with a Positively Locking Nut.

 2. Internally Mounted Components must be securely mounted such that the components do not become detached or loose inside their container.